michaelfester/docs/docs/guides/products/introduction-to-pages.md

 - **Small overlay** and **Large overlay** is pretty clear.
 It will open the screen as a small or large overlay.
 - **Main** replaces the main screen.
 So if you already have an overlay screen open and open a screen with Main, the overlay will close, and the **Main** screen will be the new screen.
 - **Current** means open it as whatever the current screen is.
-So if you’re on the main screen, it will replace the main screen, but if you’re in an overlay, it will replace the overlay.
+So if you're on the main screen, it will replace the main screen, but if you're in an overlay, it will replace the overlay.

 ## Navigation Model